ChrisTregaskis/jada/api/README.md

 You must be authenticated to get data from this route; requires token.

-- Returns applications from DB
+These routes return applications from the DB.
 - When getting all applications, applications by session id, or by user id, a successful request will return (example) an array of application objects:
     ```JSON
      {